ZCC 4.x User Manual

 .
 This optimization is focused on reducing code size, but it may result in a decrease in program performance. -

--config size.cfg
+-config small.cfg

 : This option enables ZCC to link libraries optimized for code size.